May 2026 In Person RHGNS Rug School Course Descriptions

 RHGNS Rug School Committee is pleased to present the

-2025 In Person Rug School at Mount Saint Vincent University,
+2026 In Person Rug School for RHGNS Members at Mount Saint Vincent University,

 Prices for RHGNS Rug School